Entanglement catalysis for quantum states and noisy channels: Catalytic transformations of entangled states

 Whenever we talk about state transformations using a catalyst, the question of its dimension comes into the picture.
 In the original definition of entanglement catalysis~\cite{JonathanPhysRevLett.83.3566} a catalyst of finite dimension has been used.
-In contrast to this, we will now see that approximate catalysis requires a catalyst of unbounded dimension.
+In contrast, we will now see that for arbitrary precision, approximate weakly correlated catalysis requires a catalyst of unbounded dimension in general.
 To show this, we first introduce logarithmic negativity~\cite{ZyczkowskiPhysRevA.58.883,Vidal_2002_PRA}

 where $\rho = \rho^{AB}$ is a bipartite state, and $T_A$ represents partial transpose with respect to the subsystem $A$.
 For pure states, we will also consider the entanglement entropy defined as $E(\ket{\psi}) = S(\psi^A)$~\cite{BennettPhysRevA.53.2046,VedralPhysRevLett.78.2275,HorodeckiRevModPhys.81.865}.
 Recall that logarithmic negativity is additive on tensor products~\cite{Vidal_2002_PRA}